packlahcode/wazuh_deployment/distributed_deployment.md

     systemctl restart wazuh-manager
     ```

 3. Configure the worker node.
 Edit `/var/ossec/etc/ossec.conf` on server nodes that will be the worker nodes.
+Use the same key that generated for master node in this configuration.

     ```
     <cluster>